OpenCode

 Multi-Provider Support

 The entire codebase is open source (MIT License) on GitHub.
 You can inspect how the agent works, contribute features, fix bugs, or fork it for your own needs.
-The project uses Go, making it a single compiled binary with no runtime dependencies.
-Community contributions are active, with regular PRs adding new providers and features.
+An SDK and plugin system let you extend functionality with custom tools.
+The project has over 155,000 GitHub stars and is actively maintained by Anomaly.

 Who Should Use OpenCode?